 It’s that time of year… It’s time to start discussing the Rotoprofessor 2015 Fantasy Baseball Draft Guide!!!
-Through the end of November, if you pre-order the guide you will pay just $5 (as of December 1 it will cost $6).
+Pre-order the guide today for just $6!!

 Like in past years, the guide will first be released between January 1 and January 15 (I will know a more solid date as we get closer) and you will then receive updates about every two-to-three weeks from the release date until the start of the season.
 Also like in year’s past, the draft guide is just going to get bigger and better!